 Philipstown in Putnam County, New York — The American Northeast (Mid-Atlantic)

 Location.
-41° 22.017′ N, 73° 56.936′ W. Marker is in Philipstown, New York, in Putnam County.
-Marker is on Bear Mountain Beacon Hwy (New York State Route 9D) ľ mile south of County Route 403, on the left when traveling north.
+41° 23.131′ N, 73° 56.087′ W. Marker is in Philipstown, New York, in Putnam County.
+Marker is on Bear Mountain Beacon Hwy (New York State Route 9D) north of Snake Hill Road, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Cold Spring NY 10516, United States of America.
 Touch for directions.

 Categories. • War, US Revolutionary •

 Credits.
-This page was last revised on April 27, 2019.
+This page was last revised on June 16, 2016.
 This page originally submitted on July 10, 2009, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 1,706 times since then and 83 times this year.
-Photos: 1. submitted on September 24, 2011, by Bill Coughlin of North Arlington, New Jersey.
-2, 3, 4. submitted on July 10, 2009, by Bill Coughlin of North Arlington, New Jersey.
-5. submitted on August 11, 2014, by Steven Paul Mark of New York, New York.
+This page has been viewed 697 times since then and 16 times this year.
+Photos: 1. submitted on January 17, 2014, by Bill Coughlin of North Arlington, New Jersey.
+2, 3, 4, 5. submitted on July 10, 2009, by Bill Coughlin of North Arlington, New Jersey.